wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-interface/step-by-step.rst

       # chown -R kibana:kibana /usr/share/kibana/data

 #.
-Install the Wazuh Kibana plugin:

-    The installation of the plugin must be done from the Kibana home directory:
+Install the Wazuh Kibana plugin.
+The installation of the plugin must be done from the Kibana home directory.

     .. code-block:: console